 Owed Money But Got No Contract?

-Unjust Enrichment is defined by The Legal Dictionary as “A general equitable principle that no person should be allowed to profit at another’s expense without making restitution for the reasonable value of any property, services, or other benefits that have been unfairly received and retained.”
+This is defined as “A general equitable principle that no person should be allowed to profit at another’s expense without making restitution for the reasonable value of any property, services, or other benefits that have been unfairly received and retained.”.

-Unjust enrichment is purely about one party being profited at the unfair expense of another and requires the party to pay restitution to the other party.
+Unjust enrichment can be simply explained as If one party has profited at the unfair expense of another.
+It requires the party to pay restitution to the other party.

 To claim for unjust enrichment to a claimant must be able to demonstrate the following;